Temiloluwa/sagemaker_auto_mpg/Blog.md

 ## Model Inferencing

-We have seen that Preprocessors for preprocessing and Estimators are for training.
-Sagemaker provides the [`Model`](https://sagemaker.readthedocs.io/en/stable/api/inference/model.html) api for deployment to an endpoint and the [Predictor](https://sagemaker.readthedocs.io/en/stable/api/inference/predictors.html) api for making predictions with the endpoint.
+We have seen that Preprocessors are for preprocessing and Estimators for training.
+Sagemaker provides the [Model](https://sagemaker.readthedocs.io/en/stable/api/inference/model.html) api for deployment to an endpoint and the [Predictor](https://sagemaker.readthedocs.io/en/stable/api/inference/predictors.html) api for making predictions with the endpoint.

 Since we have two models, preprocessor and regressor models, we require a pipeline model to chain both and make a deployment.
 I created a `SKLearnModel` for the preprocessor and supplied as arguments the path to the saved tar model in S3, the inference script as the entry point and the custom_preprocessor.py as the dependency.